rootjalex/burrito-artifact/README.md

 ## Test

 #### Download Suitesparse
-Download the real-valued Suitesparse matrices (NOTE: this will take a long time, and a lot of bandwidth!):
+Download the real-valued Suitesparse matrices (NOTE: this will take a long time, and a lot of bandwidth!
+It took approximately two hours on our machine.):
 ```bash
 cd ../suitesparse
 chmod +x download_suitesparse_reals.sh